Ende Gelände: Opposition to far-right party and racism

 EG has participated in several anti-racist rallies and rallies against meetings of Germany's far-right party Alternative for Germany (AfD) with the slogan "Climate Movement means Antifa".

 The far-right AfD regularly decries EG to be extremist and calls for repression by legal means or by the national secret service "Verfassungsschutz".
 The secret service Verfassungsschutz lists EG since 2016 on its list with organizations it labels "extremist", mostly for the slogan "system change not climate change".
 In 2020, the local Berlin branch escalated the accusation by claiming that EG would at least accept and tolerate violence against police.
 It did not deliver proof for the claims, except the participation of a leftist group, interventionistische Linke.
 As a reaction most environmental NGO, numbering 97 in total, including 350.org, Friends of the Earth Germany, Oxfam and many local groups of Extinction Rebellion signed a letter of solidarity, rejecting the attempted "criminalization" of EG. The resulting scandal led to a call for the dissolution of Berlin's Verfassungsschutz supported by the Green and Left party, both presently forming a government in the city with social democrats, who opposed the move.

-Nine policemen were suspended from being deployed during an EG action in December 2019 after posing for a photo against EG, where they associated themselves with the local neo-nazi scene.
+Nine policemen were suspended from being deployed during an EG action in December 2019 after posing for a photo against EG, where they associated themselves with the local neo-Nazi scene.

 Police violence

 The far right and reports from the police regularly publish claims that EG is violent, contrary to its own self-conception, though no incidences of violence have been reported.
 EG regularly refutes the accusations.
 EG accused the police in 2017 and 2020 of illegal violence against peaceful protesters.
 In most of these cases, people were injured with horses, batons, pepper spray, and punches.
 In 2020 the police also injured activists with dogs.
 EG did not provide numbers, but reports indicate that dozens out of thousands were mostly lightly injured, while a few were seriously injured.

 EG's positions against police violence were widely picked up in national media and reporting was mostly in favour of EG, though no police were held personally liable until 2020.
-In 2017 and 2020, journalists were injured by police and RWE private security personal.
+In 2017 and 2020, journalists were injured by police and RWE private security personnel.
 Ende Gelände issued a press statement in 2020 that elevated the accusations against the police to the level of a "police problem in Germany" as they systematically breach the constitutional rights of activists.